johnshearing/beemocracy/Beemocracy2.0.md

             * So now the retraction gets listed under their original solicitation and jurors can see that the scouot now regrets the vote.
             * DReps in CIP-1694 are elected rulers.
             * Scouts collect and share information so that the juries can make good collective decisions.
+        * Validation will ensure scouts can only publish one child solicitation to comment on a proposal.
       * After each election is over, the forum webpage will show how the jury decided.
       * #### We will need filtering tools in our blockchain explorers to help forum operators organize the volume of solicitations.
       * #### Staking To Pay For the Immutable Website Which Hosts the Online Forum For Governance Proposals, Solicitations, Debate, Voting, And Delegation